Healthcare Marketing Manual: A Comprehensive Guide to Digital Strategies, Trends and Ideas

 Only when local listings are created, owned, optimized and managed by you or your hired vendor, are they professional-looking, on-brand, factually correct and able to provide your organization with instant credibility.
 They’re also a great way to automatically generate leads for your healthcare practice.

-Local business listing management is crucial for all healthcare organizations, and depending on your structure and resources, there may be no single better investment of your time than local SEO for healthcare.
+Local business listing management for healthcare organizations is critical and, depending on your structure and resources, there may be no better investment of your time than local SEO for healthcare.

-Local Listings Management: What It Is and Why It’s Important
+Local Listings Management For Healthcare: What It Is and Why It’s Important

 - Claiming your listings